alexbfree/thesis/src/additional.md

 ARI4.5 Additional Participant Quotations{#ari-quotes-extra-c4 .unnumbered}
 ----------------------------------------

 The majority of quotations and conversation extracts in Case Study Two are embedded inline throughout section [4.3](#4.3).
-The following quotes were referenced in the text but excluded for reasons of space and flow:
+The following quotes were referenced in the text but excluded for reasons of space and flow.
+The following list also includes some quotes or extracts which were abridged in the Chapter body but are included in full here.

 ### Quotes from Families-Only Workshop [A] {.unlisted .unnumbered}